2i2c-org/team-compass/operations/workflow.md

 - [**Board link**](https://github.com/orgs/2i2c-org/projects/57)
 - [**`#product-and-services`**](https://2i2c.slack.com/archives/C07SJJWVCAD) is the Slack channel for this board.

+(delivery:asana)=
+## Asana project with CS&S

+2i2c uses [this Asana project](https://app.asana.com/1/1159648458748488/project/1208704062483139/list/1208704065114251) to coordinate asks to and from CS&S. This is the primary way to request action from any CS&S team member.

+**To request action from CS&S** follow these guidelines:

+- All Asana tasks need to be on the [2i2c project](https://app.asana.com/1/1159648458748488/project/1208704062483139/list/1208704065114251)
+- **Always assign a CS&S team member**.
+Use your best judgment for who you think is best.
+- **Always assign a due date**.
+Use your best judgment for a due date.
+- CS&S is encouraged to change the responsible person, or the due date, as long as you communicate it back in the comments.

 ## Retrospective boards

 We use [EasyRetro](https://easyretro.io) to facilitate our retrospectives.